muppet9010/Factorio-Single-Train-Unit/README.md

 Overview
 ============

-- Intended for use as single unit trains, but they be joined togeather or joined with other locomotives or wagons (see Limitations).
+- Intended for use as single unit trains, but they be joined together or joined with other locomotives or wagons (see Limitations).
 - The unit's first and last 2 tiles are for feeding fuel to the locos.
 For Cargo wagons the middle 2 tiles are for accessing the small cargo wagon.
 For Fluid wagons the middle third is for connecting one pump.
 See the images.
 - The units run between the performance of a single loco & wagon (1-1) and a dual headed train with a wagon (1-1-1).
 It consumes fuel at twice the usual loco rate to account for its compact dual direction nature.
 - The cargo/fluid wagon space is 1/2 of the standard capacity given its small size.